Synology DSM 7.2

 Open your Container Manager, go to Project and click Create.

-Enter the project name rustdesk-server and change Source from “Upload docker-compose.yml” to “Create docker-compose.yml”, and copy following contents to the box.
-After you copied, you should replace rustdesk.example.com (Which point to your hbbr) to the domain that will point to your NAS.
+Enter the project name rustdesk-server and change Source from “Upload compose.yml” to “Create compose.yml”, and copy following contents to the box.

 You could modify the line with hbbs to your NAS’s LAN IP temporarily just like the picture.
 After you verify your server is working, you should change back.